divolli/Memory_in_C/README.md

-# Memory managment in C
+# Memory management in C

-This repo mainly for my code from tutorial, on memory in C.
+This repository is mainly for my code from the tutorial on memory in C.

 ## Source ->
-I have go through [Boot dev team](https://youtu.be/rJrd2QMVbGM?si=M1qR9xX0beAnzccX) this video from, and make some notes.
+I have gone through the tutorial from [Boot dev team](https://youtu.be/rJrd2QMVbGM?si=M1qR9xX0beAnzccX) and made some notes.